kddubey/cappr/docs/source/4_user_guide.rst

 1. Get the completion from the step-by-step / chain-of-thought prompt

 2. Pass this completion in a second prompt, and have CAPPr classify the answer.
+You can probably get away with using a less expensive model for this task, as it just takes a bit of semantic parsing.

 .. _external guide: https://lilianweng.github.io/posts/2023-03-15-prompt-engineering/